fanesca

 The preparation takes some time because each bean has to be soaked and cooked on its own.
 Therefore this is a perfect opportunity to gather the family, sometimes to work in the preparation of the soup, and others to delight the taste buds with the final product.

-With socialization as the main axe of the culture, the concept of family in Latin America is larger than in many Western countries, for us family extends to aunts, uncles, cousins, and maybe even second-degree family.
+With socialization as the main axe of the culture, the concept of family in Latin America is larger than in many Western countries, For us family extends to aunts, uncles, cousins, and maybe even second-degree family.
 This is why, any occasion is a great opportunity to meet family members and spend some time together.

 Most restaurants will add this traditional soup to their menus so that tourists can also enjoy this Ecuadorian dish as part of their experience in the country.